Kelach/International-Space-Station-API/README.md

 - ### Description
   The data set includes a header, metadata, and comments which include additional information about the ISS like its mass (kg) and drag coefficient (m^2).

-  After the header, ISS state vectors, in the **Mean of J2000 (J2K) reference frame** are listed at four-minute intervals spanning a total length of 15 days.
-In case you're wondering, ISS state vectors in the Mean of J2000 (J2K) reference frame basically means the positional and velocity values calculated for the ISS are relative to the Earth's equator and equinox.
+  After the additional information, ISS state vectors in the **Mean of J2000 (J2K) reference frame** are listed at four-minute intervals spanning a total length of 15 days.

+    - In case you're wondering, ISS state vectors in the Mean of J2000 (J2K) reference frame basically means the positional and velocity values calculated for the ISS are relative to the Earth's equator and equinox.

   Each state vector includes an epoch (time in Coordinated Universal Time), position vectors X, Y, and Z (km), and velocity vectors X_Dot, Y_Dot, and Z_Dot (km/s).
     - Note: You can switch to USCS units (mi/s) if you wish to instead. (see [routes](#routes) for more info)